3 Greek islands for people with disabilities

-Which are the best islands in Greece for people with disabilities?
-Read useful info about accommodation, services, activities and accessibility features for your vacation in Greece.
+During the last few years, more and more islands have been getting accessible amenities in Greece.
+Are you wondering which are the best islands in Greece for people with disabilities?
+On Ferryhopper, you can find useful information about accommodation, services, activities, and accessibility features for your vacation in Greece.

 Vacation on the Greek islands for travelers with disabilities